scottnonnenberg/blog/pages/posts/2016-03-10-star-wars-cards.md

 ## The rise of SW:CCG

 In December 1995, [Decipher](https://en.wikipedia.org/wiki/Decipher,_Inc.) released the first *Star Wars: Customizable Card Game* set, based on first first movie of the original trilogy.
-I didn’t hear about it directly - I discovered the cards in a friend’s hands after our holiday break in January 1996.
+I didn't hear about it directly - I discovered the cards in a friend's hands after our holiday break in January 1996.
 He had great parents.
 They bought him some packs for Christmas.

 My group of friends and I jumped in with him, and we all started building our decks.
 One deck of exactly 60 cards for the light side, and another for the dark side.
 Unlike *Magic*, games were always good against evil, and it was hard to include more than two people in one game.
 No matter; I had a lot of fun thinking through strategies, building decks, and playing games!